 I exercise the Chakravaty growth model in Excel.
 (Computational Economics, David A. Kendrick, P. Ruben Mer ,Hans M. Amman.)
 In that model we can obtain steady-state value for capital by solve a Hamiltonian problem or Azariadis approach.

-k(ss)= (rho/(alpha*theta))^(1/alpha -1)
+k(ss)= (rho/(alpha*theta))^(1/alpha -1)in which

 rho=(1-*betha)/betha)